matloff/regtools/inst/UnbalancedClasses.md

 where

-- `condprobs` is the vector of conditional class probabilities for the new cases, reported by the software
+- `condprobs` is the vector of conditional class probabilities for the new cases, reported by the software applied to the data with incorrect p<sub>i</sub>

 - `wrongratio` is the ratio of the numbers of Class 0 to Class 1 datapoints in our dataset